paulscherrerinstitute/ecmccfg/examples/test/multi_encoder/readme.md

 ecmcConfigOrDie "Cfg.SetAxisEncMaxDiffToPrimEnc($(ECMC_AXIS_NO),${ECMC_ENC_MAX_DIFF_TO_PRIM_ENC=0})"
 ```

-NOTE: check will only be made between encoders that are homed (or absolute, which are set to homed).
+NOTE: check will only be made between encoders that are homed (or absolute, which are set to homed as default).

 # PVs:

+Two PV:s are created for each axis encoder object.

 Example: Encoder related PVs for 6 encoders:
 ```